zephyrproject-rtos/zephyr/doc/reference/kernel/other/float.rst

 sufficient added stack space for saving floating point register values during context switches, as described above.

-Use the :option:`CONFIG_SSE` configuration option to enable support for SSEx instructions (x86 only).
+For x86, use the :option:`CONFIG_X86_SSE` configuration option to enable support for SSEx instructions.

 API Reference
 *************